Entanglion/entanglion/README.md

 If you want to rebuild this incredible technology, you'll have to navigate your ships through the Entanglion galaxy and out-maneuver the defenses the ancients left behind.
 The good news is that your old captain left you enough money to outfit your ships with the quantum-powered engines you'll need to enter Entanglion.
 The bad news is that without a quantum computer to guide them, these engines can be a little… unpredictable.

-Want to hear more?
-Read the full Entanglion backstory, [The Mysterious Fate of the Quantics](game/Backstory.md).

 ## Making Entanglion
 Entanglion is an open source project and you can make your own copy of the game by downloading and printing the assets.